The Maintenance Jobs That Slip Through the Cracks

 Cracked boundary walls compromise security and can become liability issues if they lean or collapse onto neighbouring property or public pathways.
 Some Dubai communities issue violation notices for visibly deteriorated boundary walls.

-What to do: Walk the full perimeter annually.
-Check for cracks (mark and monitor any wider than 2mm), leaning sections, damaged coping stones on top of the wall, and corroded or damaged fence panels.
+What to do: Walk the full perimeter annually. cheque for cracks (mark and monitor any wider than 2mm), leaning sections, damaged coping stones on top of the wall, and corroded or damaged fence panels.
 Look for tree roots pushing against the base of the wall.
 Minor crack repairs cost AED 500-2,000.
 Rebuilding a collapsed section: AED 5,000-15,000.

 The Cost of Forgetting